Add/Modify Entry - Tab Additional

 Command line parameters

-EXAMPLE: If you would like to open an encrypted Word document, select the path to Winword (e.g. C:\Programs\Microsoft Office\OFFICE11\WINWORD.EXE) in General/URL/Local Document and indicate the path of the document that is to be opened (e.g. C: \mydocument.doc).
+EXAMPLE: If you would like to open an encrypted Word document, select the path to Winword (e.g. C:\Programs\Microsoft Office\OFFICE16\WINWORD.EXE) in General/URL/Local Document and indicate the path of the document that is to be opened (e.g. C:\mydocument.docx).

-If the program you would like to open with command line parameters is password-protected and opened via a DOS command line parameter (for example PuTTY or MySQL), you can use the Insert button to the right to add the user name and password to the command.
+If the program you would like to open with command line parameters is password-protected and opened via a DOS command line parameter (e.g. PuTTY), you can use the button to the right to add the user name and password to the command.

 EXAMPLE: The correct way of indicating a command for PuTTY is as follows: Create a new password entry.
 Enter your log-in credentials into the "password" and "user name" fields as usual.
 Select the path to PuTTY: either enter it into the field Default URL/File on the tab URLs, or select it by clicking the icon next to the input field.
 Switch to the tab Additional.
-In the field Open local file with command line parameters, you need to enter the following: @ -pw .
+In the field Enter the parameters string used to open a local file, you need to enter the following: <USERNAME→@<IP_ADDRESS→ -pw .
 If you now select the new entry in Password Depot and click F5, PuTTY will open and you will automatically be logged in with your account.

 Auto-complete sequence